dalealleshouse/zero-to-devops/README.md

 ## Infrastructure as Code

-Although the commands above are sufficient, there are many advantages to storing infrastructure as code.
+Although the object creation commands introduced above are sufficient, there are many advantages to storing infrastructure as code.
 Keeping system configuration in source control makes it easy to examine and allows for instant regeneration on different hardware.
 Additionally, it affords the ability to view changes over time.
 There is no down side to it.
 K8S supports creating/removing/altering objects from yaml files.
 All the deployments and services for this demo are in the kube project folder.

 To delete every object from the demo, use the following command: